-Social Butterfly was created to provide services to families seeking preschool, after-school programs, social skills groups, and summer camps for their children with special needs.
+Social Butterfly was created to provide services to families seeking kindergarten readiness, after-school programs, social skills groups, and summer camps for their children with special needs.
 We are a team of educators who are certified and licensed to teach students with special needs.
 Our classrooms will be set up to meet the individual needs of every student who has been enrolled.

-Social Butterfly’s vision is to create a successful and sustainable model for preschool and after-school programs, social skills groups, and summer camps that teach communication, social-emotional and functional living skills to children with autism, down syndrome and other cognitive disabilities.
+Social Butterfly’s vision is to create a successful and sustainable model for kindergarten readiness and after-school programs, social skills groups, and summer camps that teach communication, social-emotional and functional living skills to children with autism, down syndrome and other cognitive disabilities.
 Our ultimate goal is to provide services throughout the United States.

 Our goal is to improve and support the development of communication, social-emotional and functional skills for children with autism and other developmental and intellectual disabilities to ensure access to meaningful integration within their community.